armaan-singh-ahluwalia/sas-and-predictive-analytics/README.md

 # sas-and-predictive-analytics
-A collection of various analytical, predictive, and econometric projects in R and the Statistical Analysis Software (S)
+A collection of various analytical, predictive, and econometric projects in R and the Statistical Analysis Software (SAS)